zaifastafa/zaifastafa/README.md

 :briefcase: I’m looking to collaborate on freelance projects especially for Shopware plugins

-:musical_keyboard: I love to travel, and sometimes I casually like to play on my Yamaha piano as a past-time activity.
+:musical_keyboard: I love to travel, and sometimes I casually like to play on my YamahaⓇ keyboard as a past-time activity.

 :books: I have a [blog](https://blog.huzaifamustafa.com) where I sometimes write about technology.